ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 	@mv *.pem ./api/tls
 ```

 The following demonstrates how we can switch between self-signed certificates and Traefik.
 When `cfg.Web.Production` is true, we are using Traefik.
-In part 3 (_"Docker Swarm and Traefik"_), we will have a separate compose file for production.
+In Part 3 (_"Docker Swarm and Traefik"_), we will have a separate compose file for production.

 ```go
 // main.go